elthran/RPG-Game/specifications/Design/monetization.md

 Would could build this content creation architecture right into the game.
 Allowing player to create items, locations, maps, art, etc. We would be essestially running and "art gallery" with a clean and interesting viewing mechanism.

+Ideas:
+I really like the idea of subscribing for automated notifications of new content by a given artist.